Human rights in Jamaica

-Human rights in Jamaica is an ongoing process of development that has to consider the realities of high poverty levels, high violence, fluctuating economic conditions, and poor representation for citizens.
+Human rights in Jamaica are a process of development that considers poverty levels, violence, fluctuating economic conditions, and representation for citizens.
 Jamaica is a constitutional parliamentary democracy.
-The context of Jamaica’s history must be considered to understand the political factors that help shape its government and economy.
+Jamaica’s history may be considered to understand the political factors that help shape its government and economy.

 History

 Jamaican Maroons

 During the colonial era, as early as 1512, African slaves who escaped their Spanish conquerors and joined the indigenous people of lands they encountered were called “Maroons”.
 The slaves who abandoned the Spanish Colonists in 1655 after the British Colonists’ occupation of Jamaica were known as the Jamaican Maroons.
 These slaves who managed to escape to their freedom became independent groups who set up their own sovereign communities and coalesced into many heterogeneous groups that maintained their own limited self-government.

 In 1738, after major uprisings and violent raids of plantations, major sects of the Maroon communities agreed to specific treaties with the British allowing them a limited amount of autonomy and land.

 The strife and insurrection that led to the First Maroon War and then to a Second Maroon War underscored the necessity to negotiate a treaty with the rebellious Maroon society.
 The economic instability was a major concern for the government at that time which recognized the importance of subduing the Maroon threat.